 Seafood – Not immediately obvious, but anytime eating by hand is possible, it’s a must-do.
 Nothing is sexier (or more delicious) than feeding a loved one peeled, well-spiced crawfish, sweet shrimp, fat lumps of crab meat, or slurping briny, aphrodisiacal Gulf oysters.

-Spirits – Cocktailing can be tame or wild — and both can be romantic.
-A bottle of wine (and a nibble) at Bacchanal; a spin on the carousel at the Carousel Bar & Lounge, a Vieux Carre cocktail in hand; a funky drink and a little bump and grind on Bourbon Street… there’s a cocktail for every taste.
+Spirits – Cocktailing can be tame or wild — in New Orleans, it’s both.
+Whether you fancy a bottle of wine (and a nibble) at Bacchanal, a spin on the carousel at the Carousel Bar & Lounge, or a French Quarter to-go cup, there’s a cocktail for every taste.

 Sweets – There’s another word for romance: dessert.
 Need a few ideas?
-How about sticky-sweet treats from Southern Candy Maker; chocolates, macarons, and more from Sucre; Bourbon-caramel ice cream and a glass of bubbly at Kenton’s; white chocolate bread pudding creme brulee at Restaurant R’evolution; and over-the-top sundaes at Angelo Brocato or Creole Creamery.
+How about sticky-sweet treats from Southern Candymakers; Bourbon-caramel ice cream and a glass of bubbly at Kenton’s; white chocolate bread pudding crème brûlée at Restaurant R’evolution; and over-the-top sundaes at Angelo Brocato’s or Creole Creamery.

-Cooking Classes – Cooking is one of the most romantic activities, and there are great cooking schools and classes to tap into that inner chef.
-Check out Langlois, New Orleans Cooking Experience, or the myriad single-experience Creole/Cajun cooking classes in the French Quarter.
+Cooking Classes – Cooking is the perfect date-night activity, and there are plenty of great cooking schools and classes to help you tap into that inner chef.
+Check out Langlois, New Orleans School of Cooking, or the myriad other single-experience Creole/Cajun cooking classes in the French Quarter.

 Any New Orleans Meal, Anywhere – So many options!
 Breakfast, brunch, lunch, dinner, or late-night — any shared meal is a moment to sit back, relax, and swoon: the unique regional cuisine is steeped in history and crafted with excruciating care, even if it’s a big bowl of gumbo.